RTUITLab/Excursion360-Web/README.md

 * Create file ```.env.local```
 ```
 SCENE_URL=url to your scene description
+LOGO_URL=url to logo for show on loading
+VIVE_CONTROLLER_MODEL_BASE_URL=url to path with htc vive controller model and textures
 ```
 * Run command ```npm install``` in project folder
 * Run command ```npm start``` in project folder